Gregory-Chan/cse15l-lab-reports/lab-report-5-week-10.md

 The output of the provided markdown parser was:
 ![image](Lab5_Images\Test_1_other_output.PNG)

-I believe my implementation is correct since there are some characters between the brackets and the first parenthesis so it should not be counted as a list.
+I believe my implementation is correct and the output should be `[]` since there are some characters between the brackets and the first parenthesis so it should not be counted as a list.

 # Second Test File
 I used vimdiff to find that the output form test file 22 was different.
 Here is a link to the [file](https://github.com/Gregory-Chan/markdown-parser/blob/main/test-files/22.md).